aistairc/mf-cesium/Stinuum Web/documents/image/Wiki_README.md

 - Stinuum main can visualize based on CesiumJS with the MovingFeature-JSON document

-- Stinuum main can use without connecting to the MovingFeature-Server
+- Stinuum main can use without connecting to the MF-API Server

 - The features of Stinuum main are shown below figure